 In 1960, the Calvin Coolidge Presidential Foundation was formed by John Coolidge and fellow Coolidge enthusiasts.
 Headquartered at Plymouth Notch, the Foundation is dedicated to preserving the legacy and promoting the values of America’s 30th president.
 The Foundation owns and maintains the Union Christian Church, which was constructed in 1840 in the heart of the village.
 The church was gifted in 1970 to the Foundation by the congregation to ensure preservation of the building within the Village of Plymouth Notch Historic District.

-Presentation by Historic Sites Regional Administrator William Jenney, October 6, 2020.
+View a presentation by Historic Sites Regional Administrator William Jenney, October 6, 2020.
 Courtesy of the Ludlow Vermont Rotary Club and Okemo Valley TV.

 Enjoy a virtual experience of our 2019 Holiday Open House at the Coolidge Presidential Site here!